 The Board may also appoint a legally qualified medical practitioner who has not reported on the applicant to advise the Board in its consideration of the application and, if requested, to attend the meeting of the Board where an application is considered.
-Where an application is rejected by the Board, the applicant may request the Board to review its decision and to obtain a further medical report from an independent legally qualified medical practitioner either mutually agreed upon by the member and the Board or, failing agreement, appointed by the Minister.
+Where an application is rejected by the Board, the applicant may request the Board to review its decision and to obtain a further medical report from an independent medical practitioner agreed upon by the member and the Board or, failing agreement, appointed by the Minister.